angelinas8744/sep11-freedom-project/entries/entry04.md

 4. The rest of the code is decalring coordantes and giving the map its ability to move, appear and follow the code written, simmilar to the links above.

 ### Next steps / to do list
+My first next step would be to get my map slighty more accurately centered.
+I have a good understanding and the code is already pretty much in place, I wonder if I could use CSS to center the map?
+I plan on trying it next time.
+As for a next leap, I will start to work on markers.
+First, I will make basic ones to pinpoint locations, such as HSTAT.
+Next, I would try to make that HSAT marker yellow.
+Next, Mark a train station, color it orange, mark the bus, color it blue, mark the trains and color it green.
+Since this is A MVP, the first step would be to have one working marker.
+Next, instead of adding all of the markers, and going back and coloring it, It would be best to work on coloring that specific one, and following the pattern.
+To make some markers more advanced, leaflet allows you to use immages or comments with markers.
+Anonther feature could be a user put marker, such as by clicking the map.
+Maybe I could use ``.addEventListener()`` to respond when the user clicks the map, and MouseX,MouseY for the coordnates on where the marker should be.
+ Finally, I will spend the last few times to decorate the website.
+Adding text, colors, backgrounds.
+Most importantly the website will be workin g, and I will add the finishing touches once my dream map is complete!

 ### New and Answered questions
 To answer a previos question, I did not have to download any outside appications to run or code my Leaflet map.